MaterializeThoughts/fi7note-privacy/index.md

 Based on the current Fi7Note codebase configuration:

 - no third-party ad SDK is integrated,
-- no third-party analytics/crash-reporting SDK is integrated.
+- no third-party analytics or crash-reporting SDK is integrated.

 If this changes in future versions, this policy will be updated.